Indiegogo: Campaign rules

 Users between the ages of 13 and 17 may not use the site without a parent or legal guardian's consent.
 Campaign owners may not create a campaign that tries to raise funds for illegal activities, or that is clearly made up or claiming to do something impossible.

 If the campaign offers perks, it can't offer any forms of interest in the company or venture, or any financial incentive.
 The campaign cannot offer alcohol, drugs, weapons or ammunition, or any form of lottery or gambling.
 A campaign can not promote ideas or opportunities of hate, personal injury, death, or damage of property, or anything that can be distributed that violates another person's rights.

 Reception

-Along with Kickstarter, Indiegogo is one of the two most popular donation-based crowdfunding websites.
-Indiegogo has looser guidelines than Kickstarter, letting users fund campaigns that Kickstarter would not, for instance Kickstarter does not allow funding of Healthcare projects.
-Indiegogo has been criticized for not protecting backers from scammers.
+Indiegogo is one of the most popular donation-based crowdfunding websites based in the United States.
+Indiegogo is the leading platform for tech products, and also permits crowdfunding for creative projects and community or personal causes.

+Controversies

 Patent disputes

 On 23 January 2015 a patent infringement lawsuit was filed by Alphacap Ventures LLC against multiple crowdfunding platforms, including Indiegogo, CircleUp, GoFundMe, Kickstarter, Gust, RocketHub and Innovational Funding.
 The case was ultimately dismissed by the presiding judge, with prejudice, for having been filed in bad faith; as was admitted by the plaintiffs.

+Monopolistic practices

+In December 2024, Coast Runner Industries sued Indiegogo, Kickstarter and LaunchBoom for alleged violations of federal antitrust law in response to the suspension of its desktop milling machine campaign.